Catoosa County issues proclamation for National Public Works Week

 Catoosa County recently recognized the great efforts of one its hardest working departments by issuing a proclamation for National Public Works Week.

-During the last week of May, the Catoosa County Commissioners signed off on the proclamation recognizing the 59th annual National Public Works Week May 19-25, a week that is sponsored each year by both the American and Canadian Public Works Associations.
+During the last week of May, the county commissioners signed off on the proclamation recognizing the 59th annual National Public Works Week May 19-25, a week that is sponsored each year by both the American and Canadian Public Works Associations.

-During the May 22 Board of Commissioners meeting, County Attorney Clifton “Skip” Patty spoke about the importance of Catoosa County’s Public Works employees and read the proclamation aloud.
+During the May 22 Board of Commissioners meeting, County Attorney Clifton “Skip” Patty spoke about the importance of the county’s public works employees and read the proclamation aloud.

 Per the proclamation, those in the department do their part on a daily basis to make sure the necessary standards are met for the community to run accordingly.